 Most importantly of all it is the hardworking, caring and dedicated nurses who will look after your much loved pet whenever it is necessary to stay in the practice.

-Unlike most other practices, Grove Vets provides overnight and weekend nursing care for inpatients.
+Unlike most other practices, Grove Vets in Barrow-in-Furness provides overnight and weekend nursing care for inpatients.

 Working closely with the attending veterinary surgeon, individual care plans ensure that your pet gets the right care whenever they are admitted.
 Having a nurse on the premises allows for regular assessments, day and night.
 If any problem arises it can be dealt with promptly and effectively.